+First he had to convince Max Essex.
 Elliot Eton had just graduated from high school when he ended up in Essex’s office.
 After receiving his acceptance letter to Harvard, Elliot assumed he’d begin college in the fall with the other freshmen.
 Then he read a letter from the Dean of Admissions, encouraging students to consider a gap year.

-Early on my first morning in Gaborone, I arrived at the Botswana-Harvard AIDS Institute Partnership (BHP) Research Lab and met Dr. Simani Gaseitsiwe, the Deputy Research Director.
+By Elliot Eton Early on my first morning in Gaborone, I arrived at the Botswana-Harvard AIDS Institute Partnership (BHP) Research Lab and met Dr. Simani Gaseitsiwe, the Deputy Research Director.
 The night before, I had again reviewed several recently published articles he had sent to me, all analyzing immune system-driven HIV adaptation.
 He helped me synthesize this material, and we began to consider hypotheses to test.